thejsj/realtime-photo-tutorial/README.md

 # Realtime Photo Tutorial

 A short tutorial on uploading images and broacasting them in realtime using [RethinkDB changefeeds](http://rethinkdb.com/docs/changefeeds/javascript/) and [RethinkDB binary data](http://rethinkdb.com/api/javascript/#binary).
+If you want to see a more complete, optimized verion of this you can check out the original [realtime photo app](http://realtime-photo.thejsj.com) or check out [the repo in GitHub](https://github.com/thejsj/realtime-photo).

 ## Setup